Chemistry of Earth Processes Literature Review

 Data Reduction

-Data reduction is the process of converting raw data into a usable form.
-This process involves removing noise from the data, averaging multiple measurements, and converting the data into a format that can be used for analysis.
+Data reduction converts raw data into usable form.
+This involves noise removal, averaging measurements, and data format conversion for analysis.

 Statistical Analysis